maxhougas/arma1button/README.md

 - creds: contains your actual Steam credentials in plaintext.
 Super-duper secure, never blind or delete this file.
 Not included.
 - dexec.sh: invokes docker exec.
 Can only take a single argument.
 - dockerfile.db: used when invoking docker build (build.sh).
 Will contain plaintext credentials.
 Discharged and deleted after use by prepfolder.sh
 - finalizemissions.sh: creates symlinks from arma:.../mpmissions to arma:.../107410.
-Normalizes filenames.
-- finalizemods.sh invokes linkkey.sh and linkmod.sh.
-Creates symlinks from :arma.../mods/lns to arma:.../107410.
-Normalizes filenames.
+- finalizemods.sh iterates modlist, and invokes linkkey.sh and linkmod.sh.
-- installmod.sh: invokes docker exec > steamcmd.sh.
-Useful for mods that DLs that time out.
-Does not link anything.
 - linkkey.sh: invoked by finalizemods.sh.
 Creates softlinks.
+Normalizes filenames.
 - linkmod.sh: invoked by finalizemods.sh.
 Creates softlinks.
+Normalizes filenames.
 - missingmissions: discharged by validatedl.sh.
 Contains missing or incomplete missions.
 - missingmods: discharged by validatedl.sh.
 Contains missing or incomplete mods.
 - missionlist: contains idnumbers and mission names.
 Mission names *MUST* end with .[mapcode].